Underwater mortgage: What it is and what to do

 “Essentially, you’re riding out the market until values take a turn and go higher,” says Lott.
 “During this time it would be beneficial to make extra payments on the principal balance of the loan while waiting for home values to rise.”

 You have fewer refinancing options if your loan is underwater, but you might not be totally out of luck.
-Talk to a few mortgage refinance lenders to see what, if anything, you can do.
-If your original loan is an FHA loan, you might be able to qualify for a streamline refinance.
+Talk to a few mortgage refinance lenders to see what, if anything, you can do to refi your upside-down mortgage.
+If your original loan is an FHA loan, you might be able to qualify for an FHA streamline refinance.

 Unfortunately, Home Affordable Refinancing Program (HARP) loans were sunset in 2018, and Fannie Mae’s High Loan-to-Value (LTV) program has been suspended.